cMadan/ElGateau/README.md

-# eGateaux
+# LeGateau
-eGateaux: A Framework for using the Elgato Stream Deck for Experimental Psychology Research
+LeGateau: A Framework for using the Elgato Stream Deck for Experimental Psychology Research